 The intimate Fairmont Gold rooms are their best rooms and the ones to pick.
-Elegant and rich decor inspired by the natural beauty of Vancouver Island compliment sleek furnishings and modern marble bathrooms, each with a rainfall shower.
-When you book these rooms, you get access to exclusive Fairmont Gold amenities which includes the Gold Executive Club Lounge.
+Elegant and rich decor inspired by the natural beauty of Vancouver Island complements sleek furnishings and modern marble bathrooms, each with a rainfall shower.
+When you book these rooms, you get access to exclusive Fairmont Gold amenities, including the Gold Executive Club Lounge.

-Fairmont Gold was never been and still is not, a benefit of Accor Platinum status.
-Unlike most Fairmont hotels, there is not a dedicated Fairmont Gold floor either, although booking a Fairmont Gold room does give you lounge access.
+Fairmont Gold has never been and still is not a benefit of Accor Platinum status.
+Unlike most Fairmont hotels, there is no dedicated Fairmont Gold floor either, although booking a Fairmont Gold room gives you lounge access.